elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 We hope this section shines some light on how Elixir supports meta-programming and how module attributes play an important role when doing so.

-In the next chapters we'll explore structs and protocols before moving to exception handling and other constructs like sigils and comprehensions.
+In the next chapters, we'll explore structs and protocols before moving to exception handling and other constructs like sigils and comprehensions.